markkrijgsman/pubsub-integration-testing/README.md

 # After these actions we bring the process back to the foreground again and wait for it to complete.
 # This restores Docker's expected behaviour of coupling the lifecycle of the Docker container to the primary process.
-echo "[pubsub] Ready"
+echo "Ready"
 wait ${PUBSUB_PID}
 ```

 This script indicates that we can provide the Docker container with two optional environment variables:
-* PUBSUB_PROJECT_ID: GCP project ID
+* `PUBSUB_PROJECT_ID`: GCP project ID
-* PUBSUB_CONFIG: a JSON object that describes the topics and subscriptions you want to create.
+* `PUBSUB_CONFIG`: a JSON array that describes the topics and associated subscriptions you want to create.

 With this script, we start the Pub/Sub server at http://localhost:8432 and execute a simple Python script ([pubsub-configuration-parser.py](src/test/resources/docker/pubsub-configuration-parser.py)) that interprets the JSON object.

-Building and running the [Dockerfile](src/test/resources/docker/Dockerfile) can be done as follows:
+Building and running the Dockerfile can be done as follows:
 ```
+cd src/test/resources/docker

 docker build . -t pubsub

 docker run  --name pubsub \
             -p 8432:8432 \
-            -e PUBSUB_CONFIG='[{"name": "my-topic-1", "subscriptions": ["my-subscription-1", "my-subscription-2"]}, {"name": "my-topic-2", "subscriptions": []}]' \
+            -e PUBSUB_CONFIG='[{"name": "my-topic", "subscriptions": ["my-subscription"]}]' \
             -d pubsub

 docker logs -f pubsub
 ```